 Slow cooker mulled ciderThe Kitchn

 Whether you're throwing a Halloween party or hosting Thanksgiving this year, this is the perfect seasonal drink to serve.
-Mulled cider is a delicious way to celebrate the fall.
+Mulled cider is a delicious way to celebrate any time of year.
 While this recipe is slow cooking, your whole house will smell delicious and inviting.
-Making a warm cider in your slow cooker makes it easier to serve warm fall/winter drinks around the clock.
+Making a warm cider in your slow cooker makes it easier to serve warm drinks around the clock.

 7. Chicken Noodle Soup by Damn Delicious